Translate

 Excerpt #1:

-Pancocojams Editor's Note: This is a revised form of an excerpt that is found in this 2013 pancocojams post entitled "An Overview Of Black Greek Letter Organization Steppin & Step Cheers" http://pancocojams.blogspot.com/2013/05/an-overview-of-black-greek-letter.html
+Pancocojams Editor's Note: This is a revision of a note that I wrote in 2013 a pancocojams post entitled "An Overview Of Black Greek Letter Organization Steppin & Step Cheers" http://pancocojams.blogspot.com/2013/05/an-overview-of-black-greek-letter.html

-"Steppin (Stepping) is a syncopated, choreographed performance art that occurs at competitive "step shows" and other venues.
+"Steppin (Stepping) is a syncopated, choreographed performance art that occurs at competitive "step shows" and at other competitive and non-competitive events.
 The performance art of steppin originated among historically Black (African American) university based Greek lettered fraternities & sororities.

 [...]

 I've seen "the 1940s" given as the date that historically Black Greek lettered organizations began steppin'.
-I'm willing to accept that 1940s date as long as it's understood that the beginning of what steppin has become didn't look like steppin now.
+I'm willing to accept that 1940s date as long as it's understood that the ways that stepping was done in the past is mostly different from the ways that steppin is done now.

 In her book Soul Stepping Elizabeth Fine quotes a 1924 Howard University student newspaper The Hilltop article entitled "Hell-Week" in which members of Omega Psi Phi and Kappa Alpha Psi fraternities are described as pledges "dancing about the campus..." (p.15).